 Braze Mobility products can be purchased directly by the VA - we are a SAM-approved vendor.
 Therapists first submit a quote request for the client.
-Once approved, VA staff can send purchase orders to email@example.com or fax the purchase orders to 1-877-272-9326 for the facility and/or their veterans.
+Once approved, VA staff can email purchase orders to email@example.com or fax the purchase orders to 1-877-272-9326 for the facility and/or their veterans.

 If you are a Therapist or Rehabilitation Engineer who works with Veterans and would like more information about our products, we offer free in-services to provide an explanation and demonstration of our blind spot sensor systems for people who use wheelchairs.
-We are located in Canada, but could either do a virtual inservice, or could travel to you if required.
-We often travel throughout North America, so feel free to reach out and ask us if we are able to stop by your clinic.
+We can either do a virtual inservice, or arrange for a local rep to meet you in person.
 To book an inservice, contact us.
 We also have several educational resources to help you learn more.